MunicipalAI/vision/README.md

 Algorithm Transparency:  Allows anyone to view the models and approach used to train.

-Feedback: If a mistake was made the community can correct and improve.
+Feedback: If a mistake was made the community may correct and improve.

 ## Project Structure
 The project is organized into the following directories: